CircleCI-Archived/image-builder/README.md

 * Reuse the custom provisioning framework that we are building to ease installation
 * Have a mechanism to push your changes/tweaks back to us

+**Please note, our infrastructure currently assumes that `mysql` and `postgres` are installed.
+Even if you do not use them, please include them in your image**

 ### Super advanced mode: Using Chef/Ansible/etc

 If you have a significant infrastructure using custom provisioners, e.g.